 Swelling is common after eating salty foods and sitting in one position for too long.
 Some people may also experience swelling due to hormonal changes.
-However, these aren’t the only causes of swelling.
+These aren’t the only causes of swelling, though.

-If your body doesn’t use insulin properly, high levels of glucose (sugar) can accumulate in your blood.
-If left untreated, high glucose levels can damage the lining of smaller blood vessels.
+If your body doesn’t use insulin properly, high levels of glucose (sugar) can build up in your blood.
+Without treatment, high glucose levels can damage the lining of smaller blood vessels.
 This damage can result in poor blood circulation.

 Over time, high blood sugar can damage the nerves in your lower extremities and other parts of your body.
 This can lead to numbness, which makes it difficult to detect injuries like sprains, fractures, and cuts.